pmem/pmdk/doc/libpmempool.3.md

 provides a set of utilities for off-line analysis and manipulation of a *pool*.
 By *pool* in this manpage we mean pmemobj pool, pmemblk pool, pmemlog pool or BTT layout, independent of the underlying storage.
-Some **libpmempool** functions are required to work without any impact on the *pool* but some may create a new or modify an existing *pool*.
+Some of **libpmempool** functions are required to work without any impact on processed *pool* but some of them may create a new or modify an existing one.

 **libpmempool**
 is for applications that need high reliability or built-in